UPRI-earthquake/upri-earthquake.github.io/doc/installing-rshake-client.md

 ![image](_build/html/assets/installing-earthquakehub/2.2.png)

-Next, proceed to the [next tutorial](upri-earthquake.github.io/sending-data-to-ehub-network.html) to learn how to send data to the EarthquakeHub network.
+Next, proceed to the <a href="https://upri-earthquake.github.io/sending-data-to-ehub-network.html" target="_blank">next tutorial</a> to learn how to send data to the EarthquakeHub network.